-Security should be your company’s number one priority when seeking managed IT services in Birmingham.
+Security should be your company’s number one priority when seeking managed IT services.
 Viruses, hackers, malware, and phishing scams all affect the safety of your client’s data when they use your website.
 Thanks to new measures coming from Google, a huge percentage of websites must soon update their security.
 What does this new emphasis on web safety and identity protection mean for your business?

 WHAT ARE THE NEW SECURITY PROTOCOLS?